jkatofsky/mais-hacks-workshops-2025/frontend/presentation.md

 We now add an:
 - input textbox,
-- button to request the analysis, and
+- button to request the sentiment analysis, and
-- elements that will contain the returned analysis data
+- elements that will contain the returned sentiment analysis data

 And we give them all unique `id`s that we will refer to later.

-### Connecting the form to JavaScript

-We then use JavaScript to save references to the input, button, and prediction elements, and temporarily log the text to the console to make sure everything is working.

-Later, we will use the value of `text` when we call the API.

 ### Styling

-But first, a little detour, because our site is looking pretty ugly at the moment.
+Now a little detour, because our site is looking pretty ugly at the moment.
 To keep the scope of this workshop reasonable, we won't be writing any CSS code directly.
 Instead, we will use a pre-made stylesheet.
 There are lots of options for this, and I'm personally a fan of [water.css](https://watercss.kognise.dev/).
 It doesn't require any changes to our HTML and automatically things will look pretty nice.

 ```html
 ...